pigs-food-waste-header.jpg

 Can Pigs Help Reduce Food Waste?

-Pigs are nature’s ultimate recycling heroes.
+Pigs are nature's ultimate recycling heroes.
 What is considered inedible by most other animals is often a scrumptious meal for pigs.
-After following some safety precautions, this superpower of theirs can be used to reduce the amount of food that ends up as waste.
+After following some safety precautions, this snack-eating superpower can be used to reduce the amount of food that ends up as waste.

 Is it okay for animals to eat food that we waste?

 Just because food isn’t suitable for human consumption, it doesn’t automatically disqualify it from being safe and nutritious for other animals.
-Around 86% of all livestock feed is estimated to be unsuitable for human consumption anyway.2 By-products from agriculture such as sugar cane tops and banana leaves, along with by-products from food processing such as oilseed cakes are widely consumed by livestock all around the world.2 These products are usually of single origin and are not mixed with foods that may not be safe for animals to consume.
+Around 86% of all livestock feed is estimated to be unsuitable for human consumption anyway.2 By-products from agriculture, such as sugar cane tops and banana leaves, along with by-products from food processing, such as oilseed cakes, are widely consumed by livestock worldwide.2 These products are usually of single origin and are not mixed with foods that may be unsafe for animals to consume.

 What do pigs eat?

-In comparison to other farmed animals, pigs have evolved to digest a more diverse range of food processing by-products and consumer leftovers.4,5 Today’s domesticated pigs are descendant of wild boars which foraged for food near human settlements.3 Throughout history, several cultures have domesticated pigs for recycling household waste.
-Pigs’ digestive systems have therefore developed to cope with nearly anything; from vegetable scraps to animal viscera.6,7
+In comparison to other farmed animals, pigs have evolved to digest a more diverse range of food processing by-products and consumer leftovers.4,5 Today’s domesticated pigs are descendants of wild boars which foraged for food near human settlements.3 Throughout history, several cultures have domesticated pigs for recycling household waste.
+Pigs’ digestive systems have, therefore, developed to cope with nearly anything, from vegetable scraps to animal viscera.6,7

 Pig food from food waste: are there any risks involved?

-The robustness of pigs does not mean that they are immune to diseases that can be transmitted via food.
+The robustness of pigs does not mean they are immune to diseases transmitted via food.
 Domestic pigs today are a result of breeding practices that have traded the sturdiness of wild boars for faster growth and better feed conversion ratios.3 Besides, food waste today is as complex as our food system itself.
-It is no longer a benign mix of peels and trimmings that come from traceable origins.
+It is no longer a benign mix of peels and trimmings from traceable origins.

 Pig nutrition & food waste